Graduate Student Resources

 Course Currency

 Coursework used towards a graduate degree program may not be more than ten (10) years old at the time the degree is conferred.
-This does not include courses from previously completed degrees being applied to a new program or courses that were officially transferred using a Graduate Course Transfer request.
-If students wish to apply a course exceeding these time limits to their graduate program, they will need to complete a Course Currency form with the assistance of the current and/or equivalent course instructor.
+This does not include courses from previously completed degrees being applied to a new program or courses that were officially transferred using a Course Transfer Request.
+If students wish to apply a course exceeding these time limits to their graduate program, they will need to complete a Course Currency Form with the assistance of the current and/or equivalent course instructor.

 Students must provide documentation that the course previously taken contains content and learning outcomes that closely resemble those of the equivalent USF course taught within the last two academic years.
 Courses that are listed in the course inventory, but were not taught in the past two years, are not eligible for course currency.